loomnetwork/transfer-gateway-example/README.md

 In the following sections we'll explain what's in each of these directories.

+> NOTE: In this doc we use the term Mainnet to refer to an Ethereum-like network, as a matter of
+> convenience.
+In this example the only Ethereum network we actually interact with is Ganache, but
+> you could also hook everything up to use the Ethereum Mainnet, or the Rinkeby Testnet by changing
+> a few configuration settings.

 ### 📁 dappchain

 This directory contains the `loom` binary (after setup), DAppChain config files, and some key pairs.